Mobile Menu

 As the last of the Florida Keys and the southernmost point in the continental U.S., Key West has made a name for itself.
 It is by far the most well-known island out of all of the Florida Keys.
 While there, be sure to stop at the famous “Southernmost Point” buoy, walk along Duval Street, and watch the sun dip below the horizon from Mallory Square.

 In addition to all the sun and sand, Key West has a surprising number of historical sites.
-Stop by the Ernest Hemingway House, peruse the Harry S. Truman Little White House, or visit the Fort Zachary Taylor Historic State Park.
+Stop by the Historic Seaport, climb the Key West Lighthouse, peruse the Harry S. Truman Little White House, or visit the Fort Zachary Taylor Historic State Park.

 Where To Stay On Your Florida Keys Road Trip